DHTMLX/docs-suite/docs/grid/configuration.md

 grid.range.setRange({ xStart: "a", yStart: "1" }); // the range will not be set
 ~~~

-For information on using the Range Selection API, read the [Work with Range Selection object](grid/usage_range_selection.md) guide.
+For information on using the Range Selection API, read the [Work with RangeSelection module](grid/usage_rangeselection.md) guide.

 ### Managing block selection in Grid

+The Grid functionality provides the [block selection management](grid/usage_blockselection.md) feature for selecting cells' ranges via the mouse pointer, touch input, and keyboard navigation, as well as adjusting the appearance of the selection and handlers, depending on the applied mode.

-You can manage selection of cells' ranges via the mouse pointer, touch input, and keyboard navigation.
-To enable [block selection management](grid/usage_blockselection_module.md) within a grid, you should use the `BlockSelection` module.
-To initialize the module, use the [`blockSelection`](grid/api/grid_blockselection_config.md) property in the Grid configuration:
+To enable managing of the block selection within a grid, you should use the `BlockSelection` module.
+To initialize the module, enable the [`blockSelection`](grid/api/grid_blockselection_config.md) property in the Grid configuration:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {